How To Protect French Polished Furniture

 - Never wax your French polished furniture – it’ll leave behind a streaky finish that will be a nightmare to shift.

 - Use coasters or placemats to avoid spills and, if you do spill liquid, mop it up immediately, then dry it thoroughly to avoid leaving a misty white mark.

 - Always use a heat mat under anything hot.
 Extreme heat can melt the surface of the shellac coating and leave a mark – one sure-fire way to always remember a meal!

 At Rainbow we have 60 branches across the UK, many of which have a French polishing specialist.
-To find your local Rainbow International branch that has a team of specialists in French polishing floor and furniture, visit our website.

 You can find your nearest branch on our website, or give us a call on our 24/7 helpline 01623 422 488, 365 days of the year.